ammannbe/RecipeManagerApi/README.md

 Api and Frontend to Manage your recipes.
 Written with Laravel and Vue.js.

-Manage your families and friends recipes like a chef.
+A tool to manage your families and friends recipes like a chef.

 ---